apache/dubbo-go/README.md

 Working List:

-- Registry: k8s
 - Metadata Center (dubbo v2.7.x)
-- Metrics: Opentracing/Promethus(dubbo v2.7.x)
+- Service Discovery (dubbo v2.7.x)

 You can know more about dubbo-go by its [roadmap](https://github.com/apache/dubbo-go/wiki/Roadmap).